The Adventures of a Boy Called Wolf

-Caleb awoke to a wet tongue licking his nose and face.
-He jerked and instantly opened his eyes to stare into the gray eyes of a wolf.
-The wolf backed up, so he threw off the dew wet blanket.
-Fear overtook him and he started shaking, while the wolf bared its teeth.
+Caleb awoke to a wet tongue licking his face.
+He jerked his eyes open to stare into the gray eyes of a wolf.
+The wolf let out a low growl and backed up to bare its teeth.

-Quickly standing, he turned and started running, desperately trying to escape from the big animal.
-Looking back over his shoulder, he saw the wolf running behind him.
-Caleb desperately pushed on, his heart pounding, and his lungs screaming for air, but the beast easily kept pace.
+The boy threw off the dew wet blanket as he shook and popped to his feet.
+He turned and started off at a tear to escape from the big animal.
+A glance over his shoulder had the wolf chasing behind him, Caleb pushed on, his heart pounding, and his lungs screaming for air, but the beast kept pace.

 At the end of his breath, he emerged from an opening in the trees.
-He heard the wolf growling, so he looked back one more time to see the beast leaping at him.
+He heard the wolf snarling, he looked back one more time to see the beast leaping at him.
 He felt its paws strike his back, and he slammed to the ground, pressed by the full weight of the large animal.
-He tried moving, but the wolf snarled angrily.
-He reached out for a stick or rock to use as a weapon, slowly feeling out front.
-He found nothing: no sticks, no rocks, and no ground.
+He tried moving, but the wolf snarled.
+He reached out to find nothing: no sticks, no rocks, and no ground.
 He lay at the edge of a cliff.
-Feeling the weight on his back let up, he stole a glance back at the animal, but it had disappeared.
+Feeling the weight on his back let up, he stole a glance back at the animal, but it vanished.

 Caleb opened his eyes to stare at the glowing orb of the sun rising between the trees, sweating, even in the cold dawn.

-Standing up, he thought about his situation, he looked down at himself; at twelve he wore a dirty sweater, his hair lay uncombed, and his fingernails were grubby.
-It had been days since he had slept in a bed and he felt miserable.
+Dragging himself to his feet, he thought about his situation; at twelve he wore a dirty sweater, his hair lay uncombed, and his fingernails were grubby.
+It had been days since he had slept in a bed, and he felt miserable.

-Rolling up the blanket, his only possession, Caleb tied it with a string.
-Marching up the slope to the highway he tried to jump the ditch at the edge of the road, but his foot slipped back into the black mud at the bottom of the ditch.
-He narrowly avoided falling down and when he pulled his foot out of the muck, but his shoe, held by the suction, came off.
-Cursing, he carefully reached down to find the muck covered shoe and slowly worked it loose.
+Rolling up the moist blanket, his sole possession, Caleb tied it with a string and marched up the slope to the highway where he jumped the ditch at the edge of the road, but his foot slipped back into the black mud at the bottom.
+He avoided falling by grabbing onto a root.
+As he pulled his foot out of the muck, his shoe, held by the suction, came off.
+Cursing, he stuck his hand down through the slime to find the muck filled shoe and work it loose.

-Scrambling up the bank, he picked up a stick, and started to scrape the smelly rotten black paste off of the shoe.
-He had to scoop it out from the inside with his fingers.
-Satisfied that he had done the best he could, he slid the shoe back on his foot and stood up to look at the road.
+Scrambling up the bank, he picked up a stick, and scraped the rotten paste off of the once white shoe.
+He scooped it out from the inside with his fingers.
+Finished, he slid the shoe back on his foot and stood up to look at the road.

-The road was devoid of traffic so he started to walk on the shoulder.
+With no cars in sight he started to walk on the shoulder.
 He just wanted to dry out.
-Hearing a commotion in the woods; he turned to see a small deer bound out of the trees and across the road in a sheer panic.
-It passed right in front of him and in two hops it jumped the ditch and disappeared into the woods again.
+Hearing a noise in the woods; he looked to see a small deer bound out of the trees and across the road in sheer panic.
+It passed right in front of him and in two hops sprang over the ditch and disappeared into the woods again.

-The source of the deer's panic appeared when a large dog came charging out of the woods and across the road.
-It suddenly stopped and stared at the boy, sniffing the air while keeping steady watch.
-The boy realized he was face to face with the big wolf of his dream.
-The wolf snarled a warning at him, and then took off, continuing its chase of the deer.
+The source of the deer's panic appeared as a huge dog charged out of the woods and crossed the road.
+It skidded to a stop and stared at Caleb, sniffing the air while keeping a steady watch.
+The boy realized he now faced the big wolf of his dream.
+The wolf snarled a warning at him, and then took off after the deer.

-The boy started walking again.
-It didn't take long before an old pickup truck slowed down and stopped across the road from him.
-The short stocky driver had a bulbous nose, and well muscled arms.
-The man asked, "Where are you going."
+Shivering, the boy started walking again and it didn't take long before an old pickup truck slowed down and stopped across the road from him.
+The stocky driver with a bulbous nose and well muscled arms asked, "Where are you going kid."

 "West," mumbled the boy